Carnival Vista Live Blog – Day 1 – Embarkation

 Lifeboat Drill

 Who doesn’t dread the lifeboat drill?
 Sitting around packed like sardines canned up and usually sweating off.
-I’ve noticed a couple different things with the lifeboat drill on Carnival Vista.
-The technology scans one person’s card and everyone in your stateroom pops up, they can check everyone off in your party instead of doing it one by one.
+I’ve noticed a couple of different things with the lifeboat drill on Carnival Vista.
+The technology scans one person’s card and everyone in your stateroom pops up, they can check everyone off at your party instead of doing it individually.
 Also, instead of lining up single file along the lifeboats, were in the Liquid Lounge on deck four.
-Since the lifeboats are already sitting on deck, we didn’t have to stand up next to them.
+Since the lifeboats were already sitting on deck, we didn’t have to stand up next to them.
 The drill lasted 20 minutes.

 Lido Deck

-This is your standard lido deck with the exception of there being on more level of chairs.
-Guy’s Burger Joint and BlueIguana Cantina were both hopping and the sail away party was attended by 100s of people.
-Out of all the cruise director’s I’ve seen, I think Matt tops the cake with his energy and charisma he brings.
+This is your standard lido deck except there are more levels of chairs.
+Guy’s Burger Joint and BlueIguana Cantina were both hopping, and 100s of people attended the sailaway party.
+Of all the cruise director’s I’ve seen, I think Matt tops the cake with his energy and charisma.

 Question: How bad is the indoor smoking areas on Carnival Vista?

-Not being a smoker, that was one thing I worried about.
-With the casino being in the middle of the ship, will the smoke drift out of deck five and make its way through the ship, particularly the atrium bar or up a level to the dining?
-You can smoke in the casino but I haven’t noticed it around any other areas of the ship; it must be well ventilated.
+Not being a smoker was one thing I worried about.
+With the casino in the middle of the ship, will the smoke drift out of deck five and make its way through the ship, particularly the atrium bar or up a level to the dining?
+You can smoke in the casino, but I haven’t noticed it around any other areas of the ship; it must be well-ventilated.

 Check out our other days aboard Carnival Vista by clicking below!